Boys Party Games

 Run relays where the boys will try and fill up their milk jug first.

 It's harder then it looks because they only have a small sponge to

 gather the water.
-Fill a big tote with water for both teams.
+Fill a big plastic tote with water for both teams.

-Players race back and forth across a large area getting water from the
+Players race back and forth across a large area soaking up water with

 big tub and then trying to get as much as they can back to their milk

 Leaky Cups Relay

 This relay is played just like the Sponge Relay above, however instead